Evan Williams (bourbon): Origin of the name

 Evan Williams, a Welsh immigrant to North America, was born in Dale, Pembrokeshire, and emigrated to the United States towards the end of the 18th century.
 Williams settled in Kentucky and began distilling in 1783, in what is now Louisville, Kentucky.
 A historical marker in Louisville marks the site as Kentucky's first commercial distillery.
 Williams was elected to serve as the first wharf master of Louisville in 1797.

 The bottle label of the best-selling variant, the black label, emphasizes this heritage — it bears the inscriptions "Since 1783" and "Kentucky's 1st distiller".
 However, the inscriptions should not be construed as indicating that the brand has continuously existed since the time of the historic distillery.
-The modern whiskey brand was introduced in 1957.
+The modern whiskey brand was introduced by the Heaven Hill company in 1957.

 Historian Michael Veach of the Filson Historical Society has stated that key details of the historical claims about Williams appear to be false.
 Veach said that the assertion that Williams was Kentucky's first distiller did not appear until an 1892 publication by Reuben Durrett, more than a century after the fact.
 He also said that the dating is disproved by a record of Williams traveling from London to Philadelphia in May 1794, showing that Williams could only have begun his distillery substantially later.
 Veach indicated that the true identity of Kentucky's first distiller may never really be known, since record-keeping about such matters was poor, and there are others that seem more likely as candidates for "first distiller", including Jacob Myers and the brothers Joseph and Samuel Davis.
 Records reportedly indicate that Myers and the Davis brothers both arrived in 1779.

-The New York Times wrote that "popular brands such as Elijah Craig and Evan Williams were actually created by Jewish distillers adept in marketing. " The Shapira brothers were co-founders of Heaven Hill, the company that acquired Evan Williams; Max Shapira and other descendants are the company's owners and continue to operate it.
+The New York Times wrote that "popular brands such as Elijah Craig and Evan Williams were actually created by Jewish distillers adept in marketing."
+The Shapira brothers were co-founders of Heaven Hill, the company that acquired Evan Williams; Max Shapira and other descendants are the company's owners and continue to operate it.
 The name Evan Williams was patented in the 1960s.